 This initial agreement will commence on the Commencement Date and continue until it is terminated in accordance with this agreement.
-Upon reaching the Review Date, this agreement is automatically renewed on its same terms for a period equal to the original agreement unless either party provides 14 days written notice to the contrary prior to the Review Date.
+Upon reaching the Review Date, this agreement is automatically renewed on its same terms (other than Fees which may be subject to change) for a period equal to the original agreement unless either party provides 14 days written notice to the contrary prior to the Review Date.

 3.2 AGREEMENT AMENDMENTS

 We reserve the right to vary or amend any term of this agreement and any change will be effective from the date nominated in the advice to you of this the change.
 You shall be deemed to accept this variance or amendment unless we receive written notice to the contrary within 14 days of the date of the advice of the change.